networkandcode/sms/README.md

 # sms
-School management software, developed for the Linode Hackathon at Hahsnode
+School management software, developed for the Linode Hackathon at Hashnode